USC formally names Shane Beamer as the Gamecocks' new head coach: 'Perfect fit'

 Beamer also was helped at USC with backing by a number of former players from when he coached on Spurrier's staff from 2007-10.

-He will need hold on to current recruits ahead of the Dec.
+He will need to hold on to current recruits ahead of the Dec.
 16 early-signing period.
-At least six recruits have decommitted from USC since Muschamp was fired three weeks ago.
+Six recruits have decommitted from USC since Muschamp was fired three weeks ago.

 Muschamp, a former Florida coach, was let go in the middle of his fifth season after failing to reignite a program that just a few years earlier enjoyed its best seasons ever under Spurrier.